 2. Unplug all unnecessary non-essential hardware and USB devices.

 6. If the motherboard is not new, consider changing its CMOS battery.
-(The small, flat, round battery which clips onto the motherboard.)
+(The small, flat, round battery that clips onto the motherboard.)

 Cannot get an internet connection